richardanaya/web.rs/README.md

 # ramen :ramen:
 <a href="https://docs.rs/ramen"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>

-`ramen` wants to be technology-agnostic way to call JavaScript from WebAssembly.
+`ramen` wants to be a simple, easy to learn, technology-agnostic way to call JavaScript from WebAssembly.
 See a [demo](https://richardanaya.github.io/ramen/examples/canvas/index.html)!

 # How It Works